wodore/wodore-dev/README.md

 # Technical Details

 ## Back-end
-The back-end is build on top of gae-init/gae-init which is initialization project for Google App Engine based on Python, Flask, RESTful, Bootstrap and tons of other cool stuff.
+The back-end is build on top of [gae-init](https://gae-init.appspot.com/) which is initialization project for Google App Engine based on Python, Flask, RESTful, Bootstrap and tons of other cool stuff.
 The user management is also done by gae-init.

 ## Front-end
 The final app should be a single page web application which works on mobiles, tables and computers.
 A key feature is to have a map with different tiles.
-Leaflet/Leaflet for the maps.
+[Leaflet](http://leafletjs.com) is used for the maps.
 Most tiles so far are based on the open street map ([OSM](https://www.openstreetmap.org), [Thunderforest](http://www.thunderforest.com/), [Refuges](http://maps.refuges.info/), [Stamen](http://maps.stamen.com/)), except for the swisstopo map (www.map.geo.admin.ch).
 Other good (hiking) tiles suggestions are welcome.